Fast And Delicious Mashed Potatoes Recipe

 This mashed potatoes recipe is also perfect for those budding cooks out there.

-You can use this simple mashed potatoes recipe to build on other dishes that involve additional ingredients such as garlic, cheeses, bacon, etc., to elevate this humble dish to mind-melting goodness.
+You can use this simple mashed potato recipe as a base for other dishes that add ingredients like garlic, cheese, bacon, etc., to elevate this humble dish to mind-melting goodness.

 Mashed potatoes in a dark bowl with a puddle of butter and chopped parsley on top.